CptFabulouso/nordic-dfu-fork-issue-repo/readme.md

 - Start bluetooth scan to test implementation - it fails

 In this case I think it should not be failing, because I did not do anything other then installing the forked version.
+Reverting to original package won't fix this issue, we now must be handling the `BLUETOOTH_SCAN` permission.

 ## current-docs-case